operator-framework/java-operator-sdk/README.md

 ## Spring Boot Support

-We provide a spring boot starter to automatically handle bean registration.
+We provide a spring boot starter to automatically handle bean registration, and registering variouse components as beans.
 To use it just include the following dependency to you project:

 ```
 <dependency>